Oscar Health Class Action Complaint Filed: Johnson Fistel, Globally Recognized Law Firm Encourages Shareholders to Submit Their Oscar Losses

-SAN DIEGO, May 13, 2022 (GLOBE NEWSWIRE) -- Shareholder rights law firm Johnson Fistel, LLP announces that a class action lawsuit has commenced on behalf of investors of Oscar Health, Inc. (“Oscar” or the “Company”) (: OSCR).
+SAN DIEGO, June 12, 2022 (GLOBE NEWSWIRE) -- Shareholder rights law firm Johnson Fistel, LLP announces that a class action lawsuit has commenced on behalf of investors of Oscar Health, Inc. (“Oscar” or the “Company”) (: OSCR).
 The class action is on behalf of shareholders who purchased in or traceable to Oscar’s March 2021 initial public offering (the “IPO”).
-Investors are hereby notified that they have 60 days from this notice to move the Court to serve as lead plaintiff in this action.
+Lead plaintiff motions for the Oscar Health class action lawsuit must be filed with the court no later than July 11, 2022.

 What actions may I take at this time?
 If you suffered a loss and are interested in learning more about being a lead plaintiff, please contact Jim Baker ([email protected]) by email or phone at 619-814-4471.
 If emailing, please include a phone number.